411c0d3d/MonopolyGame/ReadMe.md

 - **No auctions** — property stays unowned if declined; auctions slow games down
 - **No Newtonsoft.Json** — the entire stack uses System.Text.Json including Cosmos serialization
-- **No autoscale throughput** — Cosmos is provisioned at manual 990 RU/s to stay within the free tier ceiling
+- **No autoscale throughput** — Cosmos is provisioned at manual 1K RU/s to stay within the consumption ceiling
 - **No budget file persistence** — counters live in Cosmos so they survive container restarts; a local file would reset on every redeploy
 - **Admin access via role claim, not a shared key** — the Admin hub requires the Admin role on the authenticated principal; there is no `AdminKey` parameter or configuration value